cosmos72/hyperluminal-mem/README.md

     transactions compatible with software ones.
 - optimized for 64 bit systems, where dataset is limited only by `mmap()` maximum size (on Linux 3.x, the limit is about 128 terabytes).
-- usable on 32 bit systems, with the following limitations:
+- usable on 32 bit systems, either retaining 64 bit file format (with some performance loss), or using native 32 bit file format - fast, but has the following limitations:
   - 100 user-defined persistent classes
   - 16 millions instances per user-defined persistent class
-  - 256 megabytes storage per user-defined persistent class
-  - also limited by `mmap()` maximum size, usually around 1 gigabyte
+  - 256 megabytes storage per user-defined persistent class In both cases, dataset size is limited by `mmap()` maximum size, usually around 1 gigabyte

 Implementation
 --------------